Intermediate to Advanced OPEN

 Elena R.

-Direct 1:1 access to instructors who are actually shipping AI products.
-The focus on evaluations and evals-driven-dev is unique.
-We've implemented their RAG evaluation pipeline for our entire stealth startup.
+Direct access to instructors who are actually shipping AI products.
+The focus on evals-driven development is unique — we implemented their RAG evaluation approach across our entire startup.

 AR